atet/raspberrypi/README.md

 ### 6.1.
 Registering an account

-* Even if we roll our own sever here, we need to register an account at the author's website to make changes in the multiplayer world: https://craft.michaelfogleman.com/
+* Even if we made our own sever here, we need to register an account on the author's website: https://craft.michaelfogleman.com/

 > "Why register?
 >
-> You can play on most game servers anonymously. **However, without registering you will not be able to make changes in most areas of the world**.
-After you are registered, game server admins can grant you various types of permissions."
+> You can play on most game servers anonymously. **However, without registering you will not be able to make changes in most areas of the world**."

 * After you register and verify your email address, log back into https://craft.michaelfogleman.com/ and make an Identity Token, it should look like this: